Common Errors during Root Canal Treatment

 The main errors and challenges faced during access opening procedures are as follows:

-- Iatrogenic perforations: Cervical perforations typically result from incorrect bur direction, such as when the bur is not aligned parallel to the tooth’s long axis.
+Cervical perforations typically result from incorrect bur direction, such as when the bur is not aligned parallel to the tooth’s long axis.
 During caries removal, care must be taken to avoid removing healthy enamel and dentin to prevent such complications.
 The depth and angulation of access bur penetration should be confirmed before proceeding with access cavity design.
-Perforation at the furcation is also quite common, for this excessive flooding of the chamber with blood should be promptly evaluated, as it is often the first sign of a potential perforation.
+Perforation at the furcation is quite common.
+Excessive flooding of the chamber with blood should be promptly evaluated, as it often signals a potential perforation.

 II.
 Procedural errors related to canal shaping and cleaning